Brake fluid change – all you need to know

 Brake fluid is a type of hydraulic liquid that is used in brake and clutch systems in many types of vehicles.

 It is an important part of the braking process.
-When a driver applies force to the brakes, the fluid amplifies the force to help slow the vehicle – as well as acting as a lubricant in the system and prevents corrosion to other crucial components.
+When a driver applies force to the brakes, the fluid amplifies the force to slow the vehicle – as well as acting as a lubricant in the system that also prevents corrosion to other crucial components.

 What is a brake fluid change?